mbeamer/stoneandsteel/EQChronicles.md

 # Chronicles from the Best Fellowship

+## Live side grind

+**June 7, 2022** - Emboldened by our successes last night we headed for the King room + Castle for some xp grind.
+It worked out pretty well save for one incident.

+We got some pants, but that's the extent of it ... stingy mobs tonight!

+## Live side, without our Enchanter

+**June 6, 2022** - It was a slow crawl but we made it to the King area.
+Khadson and Teggito worked to break the room and we did it, then we kept the room until the end of the night.

+It would have been entirely improved with Ichantu!

 ## Lower Guk

 **June 5, 2022** - While the group wasn't at full strength the Assassin camp was targeted and we came away with enough masks to make folks happy!